MdMuntasir/daily_diu/README.md

 ## Getting Started

-Trying to make a simple solution for our school Daffodil International University's students.
+Trying to make a simple solution for our university Daffodil International University's students.